Toivoa: The Flame of Hope!

 “Pennie, while he’s distracted get as many people as possible to evacuate the area,” Kaela ordered.

 With a nod, Pennie ran towards a nearby child, grabbed his hand and led him to safety.
 She looked back at Ray and Lynx as they continued to dodge and fail to hit the Destroyer.
 Lynx did a quick turn and shot large bursts of water towards the machine.
-Of course Toivoa Destroyer complete absorbed his attack.
+Of course Toivoa Destroyer completely absorbed his attack.

 “Come on that’s not fair,” Lynx complained, as he nearly got hit by one of the cannon’s shots.